daob/Measurement-error-models/chapter1.md

 In this exercise, you will start by reproducing the "criterion correlations" for discussing your health with a general practiction (GP) from the slides.
 Then you will look at other variables in the dataset.

-Note that the example code uses [https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html](`dplyr`) pipes and the `select` function.
-This is not mandatory but just easier to read.
+Note that the example code uses `dplyr` pipes and the `select` function.
+This is not mandatory but just easier to read: (https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html)

-Possibly helpful: the [http://www.europeansocialsurvey.org/docs/round7/survey/ESS7_appendix_a7_e03_0.pdf](ESS "variables and questions" Appendix) for a full list of variables and their names and possible values.
+Possibly helpful: the ESS "variables and questions" Appendix for a full list of variables and their names and possible values: (http://www.europeansocialsurvey.org/docs/round7/survey/ESS7_appendix_a7_e03_0.pdf)

 *** =instructions
  - Correlate health discussion with the GP with the following variables: doing sports, sleeping problems, body-mass index, and age.
 Check this gives the same result as in the slides